MahnoushSefidabian/smart-home/README.md

-# smart home dashboard Website
+# Smart Home Dashboard Website

 A real-time **Smart Home System** using **Node.js, Express, Socket.io, and React**.
 Control and monitor **lights, heater, and security alarms** remotely with real-time updates.